 To the extent required under The European Union (Withdrawal) Act 2018 or other legislation in respect of “Brexit” the companies of the Paysafe Group that are based outside the United Kingdom have elected as their UK representative the following entity: Skrill Holdings Limited, 25 Canada Square, London, England, E14 5LQ, United Kingdom.
 You can reach the UK representative using the contact details provided under the Contact Us section below.

 All comments, queries and requests relating to our use of your information are welcomed.
-If you wish to exercise any of your rights or receive further information as to the applicable Paysafe group companies to which this notice applies, you should write to the address below, marked FAO Privacy Department or Contact Us.
+If you wish to exercise any of your rights, you should complete our dedicated rights form.
+Alternatively, you may exercise your rights by contacting us on the details provided below.
+For further information as to the applicable Paysafe group companies to which this notice applies, you should write to the address below, marked FAO Privacy Department or Contact Us.

 Paysafe, Floor 27, 25 Canada Square, London, E14 5LQ

 If you are a California resident and use our consumer Services, you may have certain rights under the California Consumer Privacy Act (CCPA) which are described below.

 WHAT INFORMATION WE COLLECT